kp-samuel-tam/lightway/docs/ip_translation.md

 Due to this IP translation, even though client and server tunnel will be in different IP network, it still behaves as it is on the same network.

 ###   Steps during connection:
-1. Server on startup uses the first IP in the ip_pool internal network to its tunnel interface (10.125.0.1)
 1. Client on startup sets the configured tun_local_ip as tunnel interface IP and uses tun_peer_ip as default route (100.64.0.6)
 1. Client then connects to the server, and authenticate itself
 1. Once the authentication succeeded, server allocates one internal IP address to the client from its ip_pool (10.125.68.123)